Romeo and Juliet

 The Documentary

-To celebrate our passionate and contemporary re-imagining of Shakespeare’s classic love story bursting with youth, vitality and Matthew Bourne’s trademark storytelling, we documented our journey with the young talent who make up this unique production.
+To celebrate our passionate and contemporary re-imagining of Shakespeare’s classic love story bursting with youth, vitality and Matthew Bourne’s trademark storytelling, we documented our journey with the young talent who were part of the creation of this unique production in 2019.

-From the 80 Local Cast members to our team of Young Associate Artists, we've followed their experience throughout the tour.
-We are also proud to have had sixteen young artists make their debut with New Adventures with this production, including two Lord of the Flies young cast participants and five third-year dance students who completed their training whilst on tour with the show.
+From the 80 Local Cast members to our team of Young Associate Artists, we followed their experience throughout the tour.
+We were proud to have had sixteen young artists make their debut with New Adventures with this production, including two Lord of the Flies young cast participants and five third-year dance students who completed their training whilst on tour with the show.
 They all joined nineteen members of the New Adventures company to complete the full casting for Romeo and Juliet.

 Virtual Reality Workshop